Louis XI: Italian connections

-The marriage on 14 February 1451 between 28-year-old Louis and the 8-year-old Charlotte of Savoy was the true beginning of French involvement in the affairs of Italy.
-The Italian peninsula was a compact and politically competitive space dominated by five powers: Venice, Milan, Florence, the Papacy, and the Kingdom of Naples.
+On 14 February 1451, 28-year-old Louis was married to the 8-year-old Charlotte of Savoy.
+In 1480 Loius inherited the claim to the throne of Naples on the death of René of Anjou, the Angevin claimant who had been deposed in 1442 by Alphonso V of Aragon.
+This was the true beginning of French involvement in the affairs of Italy.
+Louis had also inherited the County of Provence held by René, bordering Italy, thus making way for passage of French troops into Italy.

+The Italian peninsula was a compact and politically competitive space dominated by five powers: Venice, Milan, Florence, the Papacy, in addition to Naples.
 Beside these five great regional powers, there were about a dozen smaller states in Italy that were constantly changing policies and shifting alliances between and towards the various regional powers.
-The city/state of Genoa and the rising state of Savoy, which centered on the city of Turin, were examples of these lesser powers in northern Italy.
+The republic of Genoa and the rising state of Savoy, which centered on the city of Turin, were examples of these lesser powers in northern Italy.
 Even the Italic League—the combination of the five major powers of Italy that had been born out of the Treaty of Lodi of 1454—was constantly undergoing internal realignments.

 Both Louis XI and his father Charles VII had been too busy with their struggles with Burgundy to pay much attention to political affairs smoldering in Italy.
-Additionally, Louis had his attention drawn away from Italy by disagreements with the rulers of England and his struggles with Maximilian of Austria, who married the heir of Charles the Bold, Mary of Burgundy, and wanted to keep her territorial inheritance intact.
-However, the death of the Duke of Burgundy in 1477, which conclusively settled the issue of Burgundy's position under the French throne, the conclusion of the Treaty of Picquigny with England in 1475 and the peaceful resolution in 1482 of the disposition of the "Burgundian inheritance" left to Mary of Burgundy finally allowed Louis XI to turn his attention to Italy.

-Viewed from the Italian states, the death of the Duke of Burgundy in 1477 and the resultant downfall of his duchy as a threat to the French throne signalled vast changes in the states' relationships with the kingdom of France.
+Additionally, Louis had his attention drawn away from Italy due to the Burgundian War of Succession, which was resolved with the Treaty of Arras in 1482.